usdigitalresponse/univaf/docs/incidents/2021-06-29--actions-budget-terraform-state.md

 ### 2021-06-29 20:43

-@jaronoff97 reviews the PR and @Mr0grog merges and starts building & uploading Docker images manually.
+@jaronoff97 reviews the PR and @Mr0grog merges and starts building & uploading Docker images manually on his local machine.

 ### 2021-06-29 21:14

-@Mr0grog rebuilds and uploads on remote infrastructure.
-His home internet connection is too slow to upload the build Docker images with any reasonable speed.
+@Mr0grog gives up on uploading locally build images (his home internet connection is too slow to upload with any reasonable speed).
+He rebuilds and uploads from remote infrastructure instead:
+- He first begins building on an EC2 machine in his person AWS account.
+- Partway through, he comes up with an easier-to-repeat idea in case USDR is not able to fix the billing issue: he makes a private fork of the repo in his own GitHub account, turns on GitHub Actions for it and and pushes the same commits to it.
+The same workflows run on it and handle the building and uploading of images more-or-less the same as the USDR repo would.

 ### 2021-06-29 21:36